India : Safety by City

-It is very important for visitors not to get lost especially after dark, because that can be frightening experience.
+It is very important for visitors not to get lost especially after dark because that can be a frightening experience.

 In recent years burglaries are more common, but that should not be a concern for tourists.

 So, long as you pay attention to the pickpockets and watch your belongings, there is no need to worry.

 A visa is obligatory before traveling to India.
 Further information can be found online.
 Your passport should have six months’ validity.

-- Travel Insurance - You cannot predict whether the insurance is going to be necessary during your trip or not, so it is better not to go abroad without it.
+You cannot predict whether the insurance is going to be necessary during your trip or not, so it is better not to go abroad without it.